siznax/tanuki/README.md

 [Octicons](https://octicons.github.com/).

 I have well over a thousand entries in my (local) _tanuki_ and use it everyday.
-Anyone is welcome to collaborate on tanuki development.
+Everyone is welcome to collaborate on tanuki development.
 I'd be happy to answer any questions about it.
 See
 <tt>[INSTALL.md](https://github.com/siznax/tanuki/blob/master/INSTALL.md)</tt>
 to get started.